Yellow Line (Mumbai Metro): Metro 2B

 Metro 2B is 23.643 km long and connects DN Nagar to Mankhurd with 20 stations.
 The foundation stone for Metro 2B was laid by Prime Minister Narendra Modi on 24 December 2016.
 The MMRDA utilized a drone to carry out survey work for Metro 2B.
-The drones were fitted with a 360-degree camera that provides up to 3 millimeter accuracy.
+The drones were fitted with a 360-degree camera that provides up to 3-millimeter accuracy.
 The aerial survey takes less time than a regular survey, achieves greater accuracy and helps protect against false claims for compensation.
 The MMRDA invited bids for civil work on Metro 2B on 4 January 2017.
 Metro 2B was divided into four packages - ESIC Nagar to Khira Nagar, Saraswat Nagar to ILFS, MTNL Metro to Chembur, and Diamond Garden to Mandale.
 Metro 2B was tendered alongside Metro 4.
 L&T, Afcons Infrastructure, Tata, NCC and JMC, Reliance Infrastructure-RdE, JKumar Group, ITD Cementation, CHEC-TPL bid for packages on both Metro 2B and Metro 4.
 Simplex Infrastructure and a consortium of GHEC-RCC-JV-China placed bids only for some packages of Metro 2B.
 A total of 10 firms and/or consortia submitted bids for the two lines.
 The MMRDA shortlisted 8 bidders for the contract to build the Mandale depot in November 2017.

-Simplex Infrastructure was awarded a ₹1080 crore to build the first package of Metro 2B by the MMRDA on 13 November 2017.
-This included the design and construction of a 12 km long viaduct and 11 elevated stations including ESIC Nagar, Prem Nagar, Indira Nagar, Old Airport, Khira Nagar, Saraswat Nagar, National College, Bandra (W), MMRDA Office, Income Tax Office and BKC.
+Simplex Infrastructure was awarded a ₹1080 crore contract to build the first package of Metro 2B by the MMRDA on 13 November 2017.
+This included the design and construction of a 12 km long viaduct and 11 elevated stations including ESIC Nagar, Prem Nagar, Indira Nagar, Old Airport, Khira Nagar, Saraswat Nagar, National College, Bandra (W), MMRDA Office, Income Tax Office, and BKC.
 A joint venture between RCC Infra Ventures and MBZ-Ukraine was awarded a ₹521 crore contract for the second package on 3 March 2018.
 This included the design and construction of a 5.9 km long elevated viaduct, the Mandale car depot, and 6 metro stations including MTNL Metro, SG Barve Marg, Kurla Terminus, Kurla East, and Chembur.
 Construction began in April 2018.
 In March 2019, the MMRDA altered the alignment of the proposed route at BKC Road to avoid it passing in front of Shiv Sena president Uddhav Thackeray's residence.

-On 4 February 2020, the MMRDA terminated the contract awarded to Simplex Infrastructure and the RCC-MBZ joint venture over delay in completing the work.
+On 4 February 2020, the MMRDA terminated the contract awarded to Simplex Infrastructure and the RCC-MBZ joint venture over the delay in completing the work.
 Simplex had completed 5% of the total work in 30 months, while it was scheduled to have completed 65%.
 RCC-MBZ had only completed 4.46% of total work.
 The MMRDA awarded a ₹1307.88 crore to J Kumar Infraprojects to complete work on the first package in June 2021, and a ₹760 crore contract to Nagarjuna Construction Company to complete work on the second package of Metro 2B in March 2022.
 Construction resumed in March 2023.
 The MMRDA stated that 70% of work on the Mandale depot had been completed by the end of May 2023.